 Also called gum lift or gum contouring.
 You guessed it! - This one is best suited to address an uneven gum line.
 Gum laser surgery uses a soft diode laser to reshape the gum line, revealing more of the teeth.
 There is a limit to how much can be revealed safely.
 It's best to discuss with your dentist to see if this is a suitable option for you.
 Your gum health, natural tooth length, and pre-existing conditions are all factors here.

 If your canted smile is resulting from malocclusion, straightening it through orthodontic treatment - like braces or Invisalign - can help.
 Which orthodontic options are available to you depends on your malocclusion.
-A through examination with a dentist can help you determine this.
+A thorough examination with a dentist can help you determine this.
 A qualified health professional can also guide you through key considerations of each option, like treatment time, cost, and convenience.

 While some patients choose veneers as an immediate alternative to orthodontics, it is sometimes the only option for certain situations and objectives.
 For example, for a case where short teeth length from heavy grinding creates a canted smile, the only way to lengthen teeth may be veneers.
 With veneers, patients have the option of designing their ideal smile - whether to more closely match their natural proportions, or to totally transform their smile.
-Suitability depend on a variety of factors.
+Suitability depends on a variety of factors.
 It's always best to consult with a qualified health professional to understand the options available to you.

 In our case, the patient came to us with aesthetic concerns surrounding a canted smile and a gummy smile.
 She chose the porcelain veneer option as she also wanted to improve shape and colour.
 This was paired with gum contouring to even up the gum line.
+See our other before and after results for more examples.

 Canted smiles are certainly befuddling.
 If it's bothering you, we always recommend to find out your options and do some research.
 The best decision is an informed decision.
+If you’d like to learn more about canted smiles and the potential treatment options available at Vogue Dental Studios, get in touch with our friendly team today, and we can book you in for a consultation and examination.